-The full-size board is normally made from wood and is ruled with grid of 19 x 19 lines.
-Sometimes games are played on smaller boards such as 13 x 13 or 9 x 9.
+The full-size board is normally made from wood and ruled with grid of 19 x 19 lines.
+Games may be played on smaller boards such as 13 x 13 or 9 x 9.

 The pieces are known as stones.
 One player has a supply of white stones while the other has the black stones.
 Stones are commonly made from glass, plastic or a stone-like substance called yunzi.
 The very best are made from slate and shell (Japanese style) or high-grade yunzi (Chinese).

-At the start of a game, the board is empty.
+The board is empty at the start of a game.
 Players take it in turns to place a stone on an intersection.